SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Intimidating Presence

 Whenever you start raging as a free action, and while you are raging on subsequent turns as a bonus action, you can strike terror into others with your intimidating presence.
 Each enemy creature within 30 feet of you must make a Wisdom saving throw (DC equal to 8 + your proficiency bonus + your Strength modifier).
 On a failed save, a creature has the Frightened condition for 1 minute.
-At the end of each of the Frightened creature’s turns, the creature repeats the saving throw, ending the effect on itself on a success.
-Once you use this feature, you can’t use it again until you finish a Long Rest.
-If you’ve run out of uses of this feature, you can expend a use of your Rage to use it again.
+At the end of each of the Frightened creature's turns, the creature repeats the saving throw, ending the effect on itself on a success.
+Once you use this feature, you can't use it again until you finish a Long Rest.
+If you've run out of uses of this feature, you can expend a use of your Rage to use it again.